OndrejNevole/ActisProject1/README.md

 ## Database table
 This application communicates with a database table called "prisoners" \
-To create this table, run this command:
+To create this table, run this SQL command:

 	CREATE TABLE prisoners
 		ID INT IDENTITY(1,1) PRIMARY KEY,